Dunedin-Waitati Highway: Route

 Dunedin–Waitati Highway is relatively steep and winding, traversing part of the Silverpeaks range of hills.
 It begins a short distance north-west from where the two main parts of Dunedin's central business district one-way street system combine near The Gardens Corner with a pair of bridges over the Water of Leith.
 The highway connects with Bank St and George St then climbs Pine Hill Rd to the northern Dunedin suburb of Pine Hill.
-A direct highway link from Kaikorai Valley, bypassing tbe city, was planned in the 1970s to join the road alongside Pine Hill.
+A direct highway link from Kaikorai Valley, bypassing the city, was planned in the 1970s to join the road alongside Pine Hill.

 From Pine Hill the highway follows the northeastern side of the Leith Valley, then crosses the headwaters of the Leith before traversing the Leith Saddle.
 At 380m the saddle is the highest point of Dunedin-Waitati Highway, and therefore of State Highway 1 in the South Island.
 From here the highway takes a roller-coaster-like course to the valley of the Waitati River, then to Waitati.
 Together with The Kilmog, a hill 5 km north of Waitati, this is one of the two most notable hill sections of State Highway 1 south of Christchurch.